 What is the yellow secretion coming from ladybird?

 The ladybird secretes a certain amount of their blood as a defence mechanism.
-It appears yellow in color and has a foul smell, which stops predators from approaching these beetles.
+It appears yellow in colour and has a foul smell, which stops predators from approaching these beetles.
 This is how ladybirds protect themselves from potential predators.

 How long do ladybirds live?

 The average life expectancy of a ladybird is one year.